 The Promotion of Access to Information Act.

 Privacy and Electonic Communications Regulation or ePrivacy Regulation.
+The PECR is the Privacy and Electonic Communications Directive.

 A processor is a person or organisation who processes personal data on behalf of a controller in terms of a written contract or mandate.
 It is called an operator in some countries.
 In some jurisdictions, this person is known as the operator.